DarbySmith/typescript/notes.md

 - allows you to use multiple different types at a time
   - this can be a number or string: let score: number | string

+## Tuples
+- useful to specify what order you want datatypes to be in const user: (string | number)[] = ['ds', 1]
+- be careful though there are some loop holes that allow you to reassign values based on index